AlanVerbner/TrelloDescriptionChangelog/README.md

 # Trello Description Changelog Plugin

+This repo is based on this great repo https://github.com/jhen0409/react-chrome-extension-boilerplate.git

 ## Motivation

 - Trello doesn't have an option to show a card description history changelog.